Radio app for NPR member station, KCRW

 Highlight of Currently Playing

 With the redesign I also wanted to make the home screen more dynamic and representative of what was currently on air.
 People listen to live radio because they trust the curation and they want to know what’s happening in the moment.
-With that in mind, I named the home screen “Live” to give the user a sense that these were all streams happening in the moment.
-I also brought out the artwork for the currently playing show.
+I brought out the artwork for the currently playing show.

 Spotify Streaming and Playlist Adding

 Spotify was something we wanted to incorporate as many of our users are music aficionados who dive deep when it comes to listening and saving songs.
 With the previous design, you could only go as far as adding songs to your saved list.
 With this new app I’ve made it so users could also add songs to their Spotify playlists, or even stream the song directly (with a Spotify Premium account), all without ever leaving the app.

 Rewind Live Radio

-This feature had come at the request of management, as it’s something that makes the digital experience more competitive with the FM stream.
-It also enriches live listening by allowing users to resume where they left off if they were interrupted by a phone call or simply wanted to listen again to something they missed.
+Something to give our app a competitive edge and enrich the live listening expereince by allowing users to resume where they left off if they were interrupted by a phone call or simply wanted to listen again to something they missed.